What is it like to be a passenger on a cargo vessel? Here’s all you need to know about cargo ship travel across the Pacific Ocean.

 July 11th, 2017.
 I stood on the deck of cargo vessel MV Cap Capricorn and watched as the coastline of New Zealand got smaller and smaller.
 Our captain, friendly Romanian called Mihail told me to take a good look, reminding me that I wouldn’t see much (read: any) land in a long while.
 It would take us 10,000 kilometers and 16 days to travel from New Zealand to California on a cargo ship.

-So, what is it like to travel on a cargo vessel?
+So, what is it like to be a cargo ship passenger?

 If I had to describe my cargo ship travel experience with one word, it would be stress-free.
 The lack of proper Wi-Fi (satellite internet doesn’t work very well and it costs fortunes) meant that I could leave all my real life worries and responsibilities on the shore.
 I ate the meals with the captain and the other officers, but otherwise I had no schedule to follow.
 I mostly spent my days reading, writing and playing old video games.

 My biggest challenge was waking up for the breakfast.
 This proved to be surprisingly difficult as we crossed to a new time zone every few days.
 Heading east, I had to wake up an hour earlier every time we moved the clock.
 As I didn’t do any sort of exercise, I didn’t get very tired.
 After the first week, I would often wake up for breakfast but go back to sleep afterwards.

 In a way, cargo ship travel feels like a childhood holiday.
 You know, the kind of lazy vacation where your only responsibility is joining your family for dinner – except your family is replaced by the officers and possible other passengers (our ship had two of us).
 And it’s not your family home, but a huge ship that slowly makes its way across the ocean.